Sambit7848/Sambit7848/README.md

 </p>

 - 📊 I am a **Data Analyst**, working with data to uncover insights and drive decisions.
-- 🔭 Currently improving my skills in **Python, SQL, Power BI, Tableau, and Generative AI**.
+- 🔭 skills in **Python, SQL, Power BI, Tableau, and Generative AI**.
-- 🌱 Exploring **Generative AI** for data analytics and automation.
+- 🌱 Worked with **Generative AI** for data analytics and automation.
 - 👯 Open to collaborating on **Data Analytics, Business Intelligence, and Visualization projects**.
 - 📫 Reach me at **sahusambitkumar08@gmail.com**
 - 💼 Check out my projects: **https://github.com/Sambit7848**